 So it's my intention to stay as long as possible.
 I'll continue to do my very best and leverage my privileges to support my colleagues along the way and be a voice for those who can't speak up.

-I want to give a salute to a few of my colleagues who are no longer with us day in, day out; they were let go earlier this summer.
+I want to give a salute to a few of my colleagues who are no longer with us day in, day out; they were let go earlier this summer amidst a sudden change in remote work policy.
 The team and I would not have been able to launch the 7th major version of the Tesla Design System without their passion, craft, leadership and core contributions pre-June 15th.

-If you're in search for a Design Systems Dream Team, please consider reaching out to these incredible folks.
-They're all incredible design system engineers and leaders, and I'm so grateful to have worked and learned from them.
+If you're in search for a Design Systems Dream Team, please consider reaching out to these wonderful folks.
+They're all incredible design system engineers, leaders, people and I'm so grateful to have worked with and learned from them.

 Onward and upward.